risk-first/website/README.md

 For example, metrics such as “number of open tickets”, “code coverage" or "release cadence" give us a numerical feel for how things are going, and methodologies such as **Scrum**, **Waterfall** and **Lean** give us different approaches to organising.

-But what unites them all?
+But what unite them all?

 ## About Risk-First